mkaya42/KattisSolutions/README.md

-This repository contains solutions to the examples and exercises.
+This repository contains solutions to Kattis exercises.

 # Kattis Solutions
 Solutions to the [Kattis archives](https://open.kattis.com/).